Breastfeeding through viral respiratory infections

 - Stay hydrated.
-This is important for breastfeeding moms at all times and becomes even more important when you’re fighting an infection or fever.
+This is important for moms at all times and becomes even more important when you’re breastfeeding and fighting an infection or fever.
 The fever will dehydrate you so it is important to replace those fluids.

 If, or when, you are pumping: